An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Introduction

-\textit{From scratch} procedures overcome the challenges of \textit{concurrent} methods mentioned above.
-They are also easier to apply, as they can use existing control training procedures directly with little modifications.
-The main disadvantage of \textit{from scratch} procedures in simulation is the increased computational cost.
+\textit{From scratch} methods overcome the challenges of \textit{concurrent} methods mentioned above.
+They are also easier to apply, as they can use existing control training procedures directly with little modifications to set-up a co-optimization of design and control problem.
+The main disadvantage of \textit{from scratch} procedures is the increase in required computation budget: the co-optimization problem essentially becomes a nested optimization problem, where each evaluation of a design first requires optimizing the controller for the design.
 There have been some attempts to overcome the inefficiency of \textit{from scratch} approaches, such as initializing the controller to the best found controller so far that is compatible with the current design~\citep{legoffMorphoevolutionLearningUsing2021} or using distributed computing~\citep{guptaEmbodiedIntelligenceLearning2021a}.
 However, the computational cost of the \textit{from scratch} method remains high.

-With the \textit{from scratch} method, and given a fixed amount of computation time, there is a trade-off between how well the design is trained versus how well the controller is trained.
+With the \textit{from scratch} method, and given a fixed amount of computation budget, there is a trade-off between how well the design is trained versus how well the controller is trained.
 For each design that is evaluated, the controller needs to be learned first.
 The more resources we use to learn the controller for a particular design, the better that design will perform, but at a cost of a higher computational cost.
-This higher cost implies that fewer designs can be evaluated in the same amount of computational time.
-This trade-off is of utmost relevance to the \textit{from scratch} method, as the computational cost is the main drawback of this method.
+This higher cost implies that fewer designs can be evaluated within the same total computation budget.
+This trade-off is associated with \textit{from scratch} approaches, and is not relevant for \textit{concurrent} methods.
+Hence, this paper considers only \textit{from scratch} methods.

 [3]